-A: We are currently focusing on critical, high need projects like our CSFP and Brown Bag boxes for seniors.
+A: We are currently focusing on critical, high need projects like our Family Meal Boxes.
 Volunteers will help pack these boxes and assist with food sorting projects like fresh bread, produce, and retail meat.

 Can I come as an individual?

 A: Absolutely!
 We welcome individual volunteers.
 All volunteers must register online at least 24 hours in advance of your desired shift.
 We are not able to accommodate walk-in volunteers.
 Please click here for our online application

 A: At this time we are limiting volunteer shifts to 15 individuals.

 A: Face masks are optional inside GBFB facilities and on the property, and social distancing still needs to be observed.

 GBFB will continue to monitor the situation and adjust policies and practices accordingly.
 Other protocols in place include:

 - Handwashing is required before and after the volunteer shift.
 Hand sanitizer is available onsite.